Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely phone prefix, given a personal name and formatted / unformatted phone number, with a local context (ISO2 country of residence).*
+*Returns the most likely phone prefix and format of a phone number using a first name, last name and geographic context.*

 *<u>Cost :</u> The processing of each name requires **11** credits.*